IBM/z_ansible_collections_doc/source/installation/install-collections.rst

               ansible-galaxy collection list

            .. note::
-              Ansible collection dependencies, some collections are dependent on other collections, such as the IBM z/OS IMS collection, which has a dependency on the IBM z/OS Core collection.
+              Some collections Ansible for IBM Z collections are dependent on other collections, such as the case for IBM z/OS IMS collection which has a dependency on the IBM z/OS Core collection.
 The collections dependencies will be automatically installed, even if you don't selectively install them.

            If you have multiple collections to install, you can enter the collection names into a **requirements.yml** file and install them with